SummaryRead the full fact sheet

 Children and computer-related injuries

-Researchers believe that electronic games may be among the causes of childhood obesity (being very overweight).
+Researchers believe that electronic games may be among the causes of (being very overweight).
 And like adults, children might also get overuse injuries of the hand, and muscle and joint problems such as back and neck pain or headaches.

 Some research has shown that playing violent computer games and a large amount of game time may cause aggressive behaviour in some children and may negatively affect a child’s school work.
 Although computer and video games are fun and offer benefits such as improved spatial awareness, parents should keep in mind that moderation is important in avoiding health problems.